 The Franchise Sales Process

-I titled this article the franchise sales process, but this process is more accurately referred to as the mutual evaluation process.
+Though we often refer to the franchise sales process, it would actually be more accurate to refer to it as the mutual evaluation process.
 Semantics is the first step to a correct mindset about this process.
-You see, if you are trying to “sell” your franchise, you may end up with the wrong candidates in your system!
-As any experienced franchisor can tell you, one “wrong” franchisee can wreak havoc in an otherwise strong system.
+If you are trying to “sell” your franchise, you may end up with the wrong candidates in your system!
+As any experienced franchisor will tell you, one “wrong” franchisee can wreak havoc in an otherwise strong system.
 For a young franchisor, if one of your first franchisees is not a good fit, they can devastate your system and stunt your growth for years to come.
-So lets agree to call the franchise sales process a “mutual evaluation process”, shall we?

-The mutual evaluation process should be well documented.
-You should have initial qualification scripts, a detailed outline for your Program Review and FDD Review, a list of objections with answers, a list of red-flags, and guidelines to set up for Discovery Days, store visits, and interviews.
+As you will experience consistently throughout our advice on franchising, the first key is to document everything.
+You should have initial qualification scripts, a detailed outline for your program review and FDD review, a list of objections with answers, a list of red-flags, and guidelines to set up for discovery days or in interviews, and location visits.
 By documenting the process, you are able to maintain consistency and candidate experience as you expand or if key personnel leave the company.

 This is the initial call or two where you and the candidate learn precursory information about each other, and make sure that, at least at a high level, there is some modicum of interest in working together.